j2store/userguide/postfinance_payment.md

 **PSPID**

+This is your Unique Merchant ID provided by the Post finance.
 Enter the PSPID associated with your Post Finance's Account.

 **SHA-IN key**

-Enter the same SHA-IN pass phrase you configured in PostFinance Backoffice.
+This is the SHA­1 IN signature set up by you in the Post finance settings (see below for the required settings to be done at your Ogone account).
+This ensure security of your transaction.

 **SHA-OUT key**

-Enter the same SHA-OUT pass phrase you configured in PostFinance Backoffice.
+This is the SHA­1 OUT signature set up by you in the Post finance settings (see below for the required settings to be done at your Ogone account)

 **Hash Method**

 Select Hash method (SHA-1, SHA-256, SHA-512) associated with your postfinance account.
+It should be set to SHA 1.

 **Language**